craftingcity/The-Known-World/README.md

 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ### Church of the White Flame
-The culture of the Church, and by extension the greater Holyl'nds, is a caste-theocracy in a post-divine-immolation ashen ecology.
-The White Flame is *the* God in this area, and It's influence is felt by all who call this place home.
+The Church of the White Flame rose from the ashes of the North-West – after the [[Great Fires]] immolated this place people flocked to their new deity.
+Quickly, a caste-theocracy formed around **[[Its Greatness|The Holy Flame]]** and **It**'s wishes.

+The few who claim to have Spoken with [[Its Greatness]] claim the top of this system, and those who are fiercely loyal (and properly propagandized) become Firstchurch or Tendered.
+The common folk are given the name Patrons, and those below them – the slaves or those otherwise untouched by the [[Its Greatness|White Flame]] – are called Unseen or, in the case of an enemy, Undesirable.

-The culture of the Church is one of Lawful Evil; violence is necessary to do what It wills, and thus is virtuous, and its people are comfortable with the understanding that *some people simply are not worth as much as others*.
+The culture of the Church is one of Lawful Evil; violence is necessary to do what **It** wills, and thus is virtuous, and people of this church are comfortable with the understanding that *some people simply are not worth as much as others*.

 **Ability Score Increase.** Your Dexterity score increases by 1, and your Wisdom increases by 1.
 **Languages.** You know at least two languages; [[High Common (language)]] and [[Modern Elven (language)]].